What happens if SG payments are late or missed?

 The SGC is not tax-deductible, unlike regular SG contributions, which can be claimed as a tax deduction if paid on time.

-If you’re unable to meet these deadlines, you may receive additional penalties and charges.
+If you’re unable to do so, you may receive additional penalties and charges.
 The ATO may also impose a General Interest Charge on any outstanding SGC amounts until they’re fully paid.

 What is the impact